Nomad (DJ Snake album)

-Nomad is the third studio album by French DJ and record producer DJ Snake.
+Nomad is the third studio album by French producer DJ Snake.
 It was released through DJ Snake Music Productions and Interscope Records on 7 November 2025, the first album in six years since Carte Blanche (2019).
 Announced in May, following his "the Final Show" at Stade de France and its after party at Accor Arena, seven singles supported the album: "Paradise", "Reloaded", "Patience", "Noventa", "Something Wrong", "Bring the House Down", and "In the Dark".

 To "build bridges" between musical genres with reggaeton, Middle Eastern street music, baile funk, and hip-hop sounds, Nomad features guest appearances from Amadou & Mariam, J Balvin, Bantu, Bipolar Sunshine, Future, Damian Marley, DJ Snake's alter ego the Outlaw, Peso Pluma, Travis Scott, Stray Kids, and Don Toliver, and includes production from DJ Snake for all tracks, as well as Avedon, CSR, Dr. Chaii, Dillon Francis, Klahr, Liohn, Mr Miyagi, Nömak, and Trxggx.
 To promote the album, DJ Snake held an exclusive event at Hangar H4, Paris–Le Bourget Airport on 6 November.